 SELECT column_name FROM table_name WHERE column_name LIKE pattern;

-SQL LIKE works in more depth.
-In the below example, we retrieve the names and branches of every employee who works at a branch whose name starts with the letter
+Say we have a table with information on the employees who work for a business.
+We want to retrieve the names and branches of every employee who works at a branch whose name starts with the letter S.

 SELECT name, branch FROM employees WHERE branch LIKE 'S%';